willsputra/swift-Hospital-lab-swift-intro-000/README.md

 If the case is Severe - "We are expelling you from the school!"
 If the case is Light - "You're to go back to class, don't do it again."
 If the case is Medium - "Why would you think that's a good idea?!
-Never again, go back to class."
+You're going to detention."

 In your implementation of the `callParentDeliveringMessage(_:)` method, it should switch on the `scale` argument and return the following `String` based upon that case: